Amazon Relational Database Service (Amazon RDS)

 To secure ITAR-regulated data in your VPC, set up access control lists (ACLs) to control traffic entering and exiting your VPC.
 If you have multiple databases configured with different ports, set up ACLs on all the ports.

-For example, if you're running an application server on an Amazon EC2 instance that connects to an Amazon RDS database instance, a non-U.S. person could reconfigure the DNS to redirect ITAR-regulated data out of the VPC and into any server that could possibly be outside of the AWS GovCloud (US) Region.
+For example, if you're running an application server on an Amazon EC2 instance that connects to an Amazon RDS database instance, a non-U.S. person could reconfigure the DNS to redirect ITAR-regulated data out of the VPC and into any server that might be outside of the AWS GovCloud (US) Region.

 For each database instance that contains ITAR-regulated data, ensure that only specific CIDR ranges and Amazon EC2 security groups can access the database instance, especially when an Internet gateway is attached to the VPC.
 Only allow connections that are from the AWS GovCloud (US) Region or other ITAR-controlled environments to ITAR-controlled database instances.